 My favourite part of staying on the Island was finding this tranquil spot.
 H20 offer retreats, daily meditation and yoga, massage, aromatherapy and Reiki healing.
 It’s just the perfect place for winding down.

 The best spot is by Gili Air Santay, where we stayed (they also rent out snorkel gear).
 You see quite a lot of marine life including turtles, although they are few and far between.
-However, you have to watch out for strong winds and changing tides.
+However, watch out for strong winds and changing tides.
 When the tide is out you feel like you are walking for miles before you can start to swim out.
-The current can at times be strong as well, meaning maintaining your balance is a bit tricky and snorkelling can be tiresome.
-The ground is very corally and rocky, which just adds to the difficulty.
-I’ve definitely snorkelled in nicer locations.

 We stayed in Mimpi Manis Homestay.

-If you are going to Kuta Lombok you will see this accommodation rated as the best.
-Room wise it was OK.
-The owner, an expat, was nice – she took us round in a car and offered herself as a taxi service as she said it wasn’t safe at night to travel on foot.
+The owner, an expat, was friendly and took us around in a car to all her favourite businesses and offered herself as a taxi service as she said it wasn’t safe to travel on foot at night.
 They hired out scooters too which was brilliant.

 Tripadvisor rated this place as outstanding – but I soon found out that the reviews came mainly from the owners friends and family who came to stay with her.
 She told me herself, that’s how it worked round those parts.

 The worst part about staying here is that it is on a main road.
 The traffic is constant and it is also next door to a mosque.
 We stayed during Ramadan.
 Not good.
 You get earplugs on arrival and I tell you what – even the earplugs did not drown out the noise.
-We couldn’t even hold a conversation at a normal level.
+We couldn’t even hold a conversation.
 We stayed for 3 days out of politeness as we had originally booked for a week, made our excuses and got out of there.

 Fresh, tasty cheap food.
 Always full – that tells you something.
 Next door to that is a Moroccan style place – nice, but expensive.

+Beautiful, vibrant, peaceful, unique.
 Before catching our flight to Japan we stayed in Ubud for 4 days.
-Let’s just say I would go back in a heartbeat.
+I would go back in a heartbeat.

-I absolutely cannot recommend Ubud enough and wish I’d had longer there.
-It is mainly Hindu and the contrast in the people here to those in Lombok was huge.
-More smiles, more welcoming and more relaxed.
+I absolutely cannot recommend Ubud enough and wish I’d had longer here.
+It is predominantly a Hindu area so lots of smiles and very welcoming and relaxed.
 For the first time in Indonesia I felt at ease.
 The rice fields are spectacular – not to be missed.
 Walking through them was utter bliss.

 Places to Stay